somkantsharma39/totality-frontend-challenge/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## Acknowledgments

-- Thanks to the React.js community for their support and resources.
-- Special thanks to everyone who has contributed to this project.